 Google Maps and Google.com/travel

-I don’t know if you’re a Google Maps user, but I use it almost daily to get around town and avoid as many traffic jams possible.
+I don’t know if you’re a Google Maps user, but I use it almost daily to get around town and avoid as many traffic jams as possible.
 And, I’m devoted to Google Maps when I’m traveling – especially international travel.
 But I never used was the App Google Trips because I never knew it existed!

 And now it’s going away forever.
 Dammit – it looked so cool!!